Seventh-day Adventist Church: Media

 Adventists have long been proponents of media-based ministries.
 Traditional Adventist evangelistic efforts consisted of street missions and the distribution of tracts such as The Present Truth, which was published by James White as early as 1849.
 Until J. N. Andrews was sent to Switzerland in 1874, Adventist global efforts consisted entirely of the posting of tracts such as White's to various locations.

 In the last century, these efforts have also made use of media such as radio and television.
 The first of these was H. M. S. Richards' radio show Voice of Prophecy, which was initially broadcast in Los Angeles in 1929.
 Since then, Adventists have been on the forefront of media evangelism; It Is Written, founded by George Vandeman, was the first religious program to air on color television in March 1965 and the first major Christian ministry to utilize satellite uplink technology.
 Amazing Facts was founded in 1965 by Joe Crews in Baltimore as a radio ministry.
-Amazing Facts broadcasts "Bible Answers Live" each Sunday where listeners phone or email Bible questions which are answered live.
-Today the Hope Channel, the official television network of the church which launched in October 2003, operates 8+ international channels broadcasting 24 hours a day on cable, satellite, and the Web.
+Amazing Facts broadcasts Bible Answers Live each Sunday where listeners phone or email Bible questions which are answered live.

+Amazing Facts has produced three documentaries with Doug Batchelor as host, Cosmic Conflict: The Origin of Evil (2009); Revelation: The Bride, The Beast & Babylon (2013); Armageddon and the Final Events of Bible Prophecy (2025).

 In 1971, Adventist World Radio was founded and rented in Portugal its first shortwave radio station.
 It later constructed its own shortwave radio station on Guam.
-Adventist World Radio covers earth in over 100 languages with shortwave radio, podcasts and 1,700+ AM/FM radio stations.
+Adventist World Radio broadcasts in over 100 languages with shortwave radio, podcasts and 1,700+ AM/FM radio stations.

-SDA evangelists such as Doug Batchelor, Mark Finley and Dwight Nelson have undertaken a number of international satellite-broadcast live evangelistic events, addressing audiences in up to 40 languages simultaneously.
+In October 2003, Hope Channel was launched (formerly Adventist Television Network): it is the official television network of the church, in 2024 it operated 80 international channels broadcasting 24 hours a day on cable, satellite, and the internet.
+Nuevo Tiempo (New Times), a part of the Hope Channel network, is a Spanish Christian TV channel and radio station for Central and South America, it is the Spanish version of the Brazilian channel Novo Tempo.
+Produced at the Adventist Media Center-Brazil from Nova Friburgo, Rio de Janeiro.
+There are repeaters stations in Argentina, Bolivia, Chile, Ecuador, Paraguay, Peru & Uruguay.

+Some of the other languages of Hope Channel are Arabic, Farsi, German, Hindi, Mandarin, Romanian, Russian, Tamil, Teluge and Ukrainian.

+In 2005, the documentary The Seventh Day: Revelations from the Lost Pages of History, was produced for LLT Productions with Hal Holbrook as the host.

-In 2016, the Church released the film Tell the World.
+In 2016, the church released the film Tell the World.
+It was made in collaboration by the Australian Union Conference and South Pacific Division.
+It starred local actors including Tommie-Amber Pirie as Ellen Harmon.